Financial Disruption: Planning to End an Unhealthy Relationship

 3. Develop a Safety Plan:

 If your marriage involves any form of abuse, prioritize your safety.
+This includes financial abuse.
 Develop a plan that includes:

 Safe places to stay if you need to leave quickly.